Ukrainian Auxiliary Police: History

-In the newly formed Reichskommissariat Ukraine the auxiliary police forces were named Schutzmannschaft, and amounted to more than 35,000 men throughout all of the occupied territories, with 5000 in Galicia.
+In the newly formed Reichskommissariat Ukraine the auxiliary police forces were generally named Schutzmannschaft, and amounted to more than 35,000 men throughout all of the occupied territories, with 5000 in Galicia.
 The names of battalions reflected their geographic jurisdiction.
 The make-up of the officer corps was representative of Germany's foreign policy.
 Professor Wendy Lower from Towson University wrote that although Ukrainians greatly outnumbered other non-Germans in the auxiliary police, only the ethnically German Volksdeutsche from Ukraine were given the leadership roles.
 Many of those who joined the ranks of the police had served as militiamen under Soviet rule since the invasion of Poland in 1939.
 Professor Tadeusz Piotrowski wrote that the majority of Ukrainische Hilfspolizei in Galicia came from OUN-B, which was confirmed by Professor John-Paul Himka as an important transitional stage of OUN involvement in the Holocaust.
 According to Andrew Gregorovich, the ethnic composition of Auxiliary Police reflected the demographics of the land and included not only Ukrainians but also Russians from among the Soviet POWs, Poles drafted from the local population, and German Volksdeutsche of all nationalities.
 However, Browning (Ordinary Men) and Lower both insist that, for the German administration, nobody but the "Ukrainians and local ethnic Germans could be relied upon to assist with the killing".
 Also, according to Aleksandr Prusin most members were ethnically Ukrainian, hence the name or the force.

-In some cases, for example, in Kyiv, the superior posts in the police hierarchy were frequently held by Ukrainian war immigrants and members of OUN-Melnyk; the inferior positions, conversely, were occupied by the local inhabitants and POWs.
+In some cases, the personnel of the Ukrainian auxiliary police depended on the institution to which it subordinated.
+For example, in Kyiv, superior posts in the Ukrainian guard police (Schutzmannschaft-Einzeldienst) hierarchy were frequently held by Ukrainian People's Army veterans and members of the OUN-M; the inferior positions were occupied by the local inhabitants and POWs.
+On the contrary, the OUN had no influence on the Ukrainian criminal police (Sicherheitsschutzmannschaft), which consisted of former Soviet jurists, communists, militsioners, and Volksdeutsche.
+Moreover, some of them hunted for "colleagues" after the German authorities started anti-OUN repression on the edge of 1941-42.
+Despite ideological differences, the personnel of these two police institutions cooperated in the arrests of Jews, communists, and other "political enemies" of the German authorities.
 The total number of all Schutzmannschaft employees in Kyiv fluctuated between 1,800 - 2,000 (March 1943).

-The auxiliary police were directly under the command of the Germanic-SS, the Einsatzgruppen, and military administration.
+The auxiliary police were directly under the command of the Germanic SS, the Einsatzgruppen, and military administration.